Key Takeaways

 - The speech addressed a matter of public concern (not just personal grievances or internal workplace disputes)

 After Garcetti v.
-Ceballos (2006), speech made pursuant to official duties is generally NOT protected, even if it concerns public issues.
+Ceballos (2006), speech made pursuant to official duties generally is not protected by the First Amendment from employer discipline, even if it concerns public issues.
+Job title and location are not conclusive; the practical duties and context matter.

 Under Pickering v.
 Board of Education (1968), courts balance: